-The EPWP Grant in general covers three sectors: Infrastructure, Environment and Culture and the Social sector.
+The EPWP Integrated Grant in general covers three sectors: Infrastructure, Environment and Culture and the Social sector.
 For each of these sectors, focus areas have been identified that have been tested and proven to be areas in which labour intensive delivery methods are successful.

 Public bodies have to identify the focus areas; and then projects within this, that is aligned to their growth and development plans to fund through the grant.
-Public bodies are advised to pursue a mix of projects across the relevant sectors and focus areas in order to achieve the Grant FTE target.
+Public bodies are advised to pursue a mix of projects across the relevant sectors and focus areas in order to achieve the FTE target set for them for the current financial year in terms of the EPWP phase 4 business plan.